-Robert is a sophomore undergraduate student/Tae-Kwon-Do instructor majoring in Aerospace Engineering and Mechanics with a minor in Astrophysics.
-Robert has a strong passion for flight, space, and all the in-betweens, specifically propulsion and controls.
-He plans to earn a masters degree in Aerospace Engineering following his undergraduate degree.
+Robert is a Junior undergraduate student majoring in Aerospace Engineering & Mechanics with a minor in Astrophysics.
+Robert has always had a strong passion for flight, space, and all the in-betweens, specifically propulsion and control.
+He remains active as an Undergraduate Research Assistant in the Aerospace, Robotics, Dynamics, and Control Laboratory, as well as a contributing member to the UMN Rocket Team.
+Upon completing his undergrad, Robert plans to go back to school to earn a masters degree in Aerospace Engineering, and he dreams to work in Flight-Ops at NASA upon completing his masters.

 From the AEM Website: Dr. Ketema’s research broadly in the area of dynamics.
 He has studied the dynamics of active materials such as shape memory alloys especially regarding their use for the purpose of vibration damping and control.
 Dr Ketema has also done research in optimal trajectory generation for unmanned aerial vehicles, dynamics and stability of formations, orbital mechanics, and the mechanics of human walking.
 In particular, current research topics include optimal transfers between relative orbits of space vehicles, and the use of kinetic models of human gait for step-size determination for use in pedestrian navigation systems and related applications.